Nerzal/gocloak/README.md

 ```

 ## developing & testing
-As I was to lazy to add some environment variables.
+I was to lazy to add some environment variables.
 So i added a "super.secret.go" file, which holds some constants(username, password, realm), that are used for the tests.